Monternano Castle

 How to reach

-The ruins of Monternano can be reached following a secondary, not asphalted, branch of the road SS429 della Val d' Elsa that join Poggibonsi to Castellina in Chianti.
-Who comes from Castellina [ from this direction is easier to identify it] find this crossroad on the right after about 6 km. and is possible to notice it thanks to the tourist signal for the Pieve di Cispiano.
-Pass through the above said locality and, a few hundreds meters after the road begins to slope down, turn right at the indication for La Spedda/Monternano, go forward for 1.5 km. and the road will ends near a tower house[ private property] sited just in front at the castle.
+The ruins of Monternano can be reached following a secondary, not asphalted, branch of the road SS429 della Val d' Elsa that joins Poggibonsi to Castellina in Chianti.
+Whoever comes from Castellina [from this direction, it is easier to identify it] will find this crossroad on the right after about 6 km, and it is possible to notice it thanks to the tourist signal for the Pieve di Cispiano.
+Pass through the above-mentioned locality and, a few hundred meters after the road begins to slope down, turn right at the indication for La Spedda/Monternano, go forward for 1.5 km. and the road will ends near a tower house[ private property] sited just in front at the castle.

 History

-Together with the near town of Poggibonsi, Monternano formed an insuperable obstruction to the Florentine raids towards south.
-In 1201 the army of Florence attacked the castle damaging it seriously, but was in 1220, adducing the excuse that some Florentine merchants were depredated by the Squarcialupi, that the powerful rocca was stormed and shaved to the ground.
-In this occasion, probably, was used for the first time in Tuscany the technique of siege consisting in digging galleries under the enemy walls for mining it.
-Thanks to the aid of Poggibonsi and the support of the emperor, the Squarcialupi rebuilt their castle but again, in 1254, the Florentine Army, returning from the victorious siege of Monteriggioni, take the definitive control on it.
+Together with the near town of Poggibonsi, Monternano formed an insuperable obstruction to the Florentine raids towards the south.
+In 1201, the army of Florence attacked the castle, damaging it seriously, but in 1220, adducing the excuse that some Florentine merchants were depredated by the Squarcialupi, the powerful rocca was stormed and shaved to the ground.
+On this occasion, probably for the first time in Tuscany, the technique of siege consisted of digging galleries under the enemy walls for mining.
+Thanks to the aid of Poggibonsi and the support of the emperor, the Squarcialupi rebuilt their castle, but again, in 1254, the Florentine Army, returning from the victorious siege of Monteriggioni, took definitive control of it.
 Monternano was assigned to the territory of the fortified parish church of S.Agnese, one of the three churches of the 'Terzo di Castellina' that, together with the other two towns of Radda and Gaiole, formed the Lega del Chianti [Chianti League].
-With the end of the wars between Siena and Florence the importance of the castle ended, mainly because of its position, useful only for military purposes, until it was abandoned.
+With the end of the wars between Siena and Florence, the importance of the castle ended, mainly because of its position, which was useful only for military purposes, until it was abandoned.

-The castle has a rectangular shape, of great dimensions for this zone, with the two longer sides oriented to south and north.
+The castle has a rectangular shape of great dimensions for this zone, with the two longer sides oriented to south and north.
 Today the complex is reduced to imposing ruins invaded by vegetation.
-The walled circuit occupies a relief from which is possible to control the whole Val d'Elsa.
+The walled circuit occupies a relief from which it is possible to control the whole Val d'Elsa.

-The road leads to us directly under the eastern front , the strongest thanks to the presence of two semi circular towers.
-Passing under the one of southwest we arrive at the main gate with its round arch still in good state of conservation.
-This part of the curtain has been reinforced, probably after the siege of 1220, with the addition of a primitive scarped basement in stone .
+The road leads to us directly under the eastern front, the strongest thanks to the presence of two semicircular towers.
+Passing under the one of the southwest, we arrive at the main gate with its round arch still in good condition.
+This part of the curtain has been reinforced, probably after the siege of 1220, with the addition of a primitive scarped basement in stone.

-Entering inside the walled enceinte appear clear that the castle was divided in two parts, the one to east, on our right, with the feudal palace and that one to west, greater, used for the garrison and endowed with service buildings.
-In the residential area, still visible are the rests of some vaults and dungeons, between this the great cistern.
+Entering the walled enceinte, it appears clear that the castle was divided into two parts: one to the east, on our right, with the feudal palace, and one to the west, greater, used for the garrison and endowed with service buildings.
+In the residential area, still visible are the remains of some vaults and dungeons, between which is the great cistern.

-The southern and western curtains are almost totally collapsed while the northern is substantially intact.
+The southern and western curtains are almost totally collapsed, while the northern is substantially intact.
 At the angle of northwest, on the margin of the crag, a squared building, of which today only little more than the foundations remain, seems to have been a watch tower.
-Along the northern curtain are opened some vaulted arches, nowadays near to be completely buried, than might been postern to access a third outer courtyard.
+Along the northern curtain are opened some vaulted arches, nowadays near to being completely buried, than might be postern to access a third outer courtyard.
 All along the wall are visible the holes that supported the timber structures of the buildings that once were placed against it.

-The scenographic location, the dimensions, the rapid decline that prevented successive contamination and the quality of the survived structures made of Monternano one of the most beautiful examples of 12th/13th century Tuscan feudal castle.
+The scenographic location, the dimensions, the rapid decline that prevented successive contamination, and the quality of the survived structures made of Monternano are some of the most beautiful examples of 12th- and 13th-century Tuscan feudal castle.